Cyber Resilience

 CVE-2022-22071 is a high-severity Use After Free (CWE-416) vulnerability in Qualcomm Apq8053 Firmware.
 Its CVSS base score is 8.4 (High).

-Operationally, ranked in the top 31.5% of CVEs by exploit likelihood; CISA has added it to the Known Exploited Vulnerabilities catalog.
+Operationally, exploitation aligns with the MITRE ATT&CK technique Exploitation for Client Execution (T1203); ranked at the 37th percentile by exploit likelihood (below the median); CISA has added it to the Known Exploited Vulnerabilities catalog.

 CVE-2022-22071 is a use-after-free vulnerability (CWE-416) affecting multiple Qualcomm Snapdragon platforms, including Auto, Compute, Connectivity, Consumer IOT, Industrial IOT, Mobile, and Voice & Music.
 The flaw occurs when process shell memory is released via an IOCTL munmap call while process initialization is still underway, allowing memory to be accessed after it has been freed.